-Not to be a buzz-kill, but morbidly obese pets don’t seem that funny to me–and I am talking about dogs and cats who can’t walk without difficulty, because their bodies are so heavy that the joints in their legs are failing.
+If you type: “fat dog pic” into your search engine, you’ll find pictures and videos of overweight dogs that are supposed to be funny.
+Not to be a buzz-kill, but morbidly obese pets don’t seem that funny to me–and I’m talking about dogs who can’t walk without difficulty because their bodies are so heavy that the joints in their legs are failing.
+It’s a crisis.

 The Dangers Of Obesity

-Let’s go over a few of the dangers of obesity (be it dog, cat or human) again, just for the purpose of clarity:
+Let’s go over a few of the dangers of obesity–be it dog, cat or human–again, just for the purpose of clarity:

-When it’s a cat or a dog, how do those issues change?
+When it’s a pet, how do those issues change?
 The question may become: Who’s lack of nutritional education or emotional problems are causing the damage?
 The dog’s?
-The cat’s?
 Or is it the owner’s?
 Or a combination?

-Owners Cause Obesity In Dogs
+Owners Cause Obesity In Dogs Most Of The Time

 So why would a person continually feed inappropriate treats and table scraps in unhealthy amounts to their already overweight pets on purpose?
-Why would that person, seeing that their animal is growing so very much larger than other animals of it’s size and breed, not institute some kind of change in the animal’s diet and/or exercise?
+Why would they, seeing that their animal is growing so very much larger than other animals of their size and breed, not institute some kind of change in the animal’s diet and exercise?